Collateral Damage and Covert Manipulation: The Dual Threat of UAP Encounters

 Visible Light on the Spectrum.
 Image credit NASA

 Yet, this is also making the assumption they’re always visible on that part of the spectrum.
 Since they’re not always on the visible on the visible spectrum.
 Why do we think they would always be visible on the slightly less visible spectrum?
 We don’t know, and we won’t know, unless we look.
-There’s no reason the public can’t investigate what academia won’t.
-Anyone can go back there with a more advanced EMF detector and poke around.
-Let us know what you find, and we’ll add it to the file.

 The fact the US Government bought this ranch which has the same characteristics as Skinwalker Ranch is odd.
 Online rumors the government is covering up some sort of portal are plentiful.
 That said, we looked at the soil research and they’re doing climate research there.
 If the government is conducting any other research there, we saw no evidence.